 Still, Keychain is secure, much more so than other bundled password managers.
 As long as you’re content using exclusively Apple software, it’s a fine solution when it comes to keeping your logins safe.
 However, it’s missing a handful of features that other options include.

-For example, there isn’t a password generator, though Keychain will suggest strong passwords when signing up for an account.
+For example, there isn’t a password generator, though Keychain will suggest strong passwords when signing up for an account (you can also read our guide on how to set up a strong password).
 Similarly, Keychain lacks any sort of sharing functionality and doesn’t allow you to extensively edit entries.

 In practice, Keychain works like a browser password manager.
 Although more secure than its counterparts, it lacks the functionality to go toe-to-toe with tools like 1Password and Dashlane.
 If you’re looking for a few extra goodies, the cost associated with a third-party password manager is worth it.